logseq/awesome-logseq/README.md

   results next to google ones
 - [logseqtemplates](https://www.logseqtemplates.com/) - Browse, share and download community templates.
 Sharing is done through the plugin
 - [logseq-guide](https://github.com/dustinlacewell/logseq-guide) - Self hosting Logseq
+- [logseq-doctor](https://github.com/andreoliwa/logseq-doctor) By andreoliwa - Heal your Markdown files.
+CLI tool to convert to outline, list tasks, and more tools to come

 ## 🔍 Other Resources